brendt/stitcher.io/src/content/blog/2019-09-18-domain-oriented-laravel-projects.md

 We try our best to transform whatever unstructured data we're dealing with, as fast as possible to DTOs.
 There's a lot to tell about DTOs, which why you can read up on them in a [dedicated post](*http://stitcher.io.test/blog/structuring-unstructured-data).

+In short: working with predictable and strongly typed data offers a lot of benefits.
+PHP doesn't offer a native `struct` type, so we made [a package](*https://github.com/spatie/data-transfer-object) that will take care of type safety for us.

+In general when dealing with data, wherever it comes from, we'll be working with a DTO instead of arrays or objects.
+While this pattern requires you to write more code up front, it makes using the data in, for example, actions a lot more easy.

 ### Rules

-While DTOs represent data in a structured way, their goal is not to validate the correctness of the data within a certain context.
+While DTOs represent data in a structured way, their goal is not to validate the correctness of the data within your business's context.
 This is what plain old Laravel rules can be used for.

 Most of the time we think about validation rules within the context of a request, though Laravel perfectly allows you to validate any array of data, outside the request.

-That's why domain specific validation rules are also kept into their domain folders.
+That's why business specific validation rules are also kept into their domain groups.
 The goal of these rules is to take data from an "unknown" source, and make sure we're able to use that data correctly within our domain.

 ### Events and Listeners

 If you have experience with DDD or an event-driven system, you might feel uncomfortable with the idea of crossing boundaries between domain groups.
-After all, you're tightly coupling domain groups together, making maintenance harder.
+After all, you're tightly coupling groups together, making maintenance harder.

-Event-driven systems certainly add a layer of indirectness, and thus flexibility.
+Event-driven systems solve this by adding a layer of indirectness, and thus flexibility.
 However, they also greatly increase the complexity of your code.

 For the scope of our projects, we realised that full blown event-driven systems would be overkill.
 The benefits they offered wouldn't outweigh the extra time spent on maintaining the system.

 Still I find it important to mention that many of the rules and patterns we've covered can easily be applied to an event-driven system.

 For now this is all I can say on the topic, but I might revise it at a later point.
-If you have any thoughts on this specifically, feel free to [send me a mail](mailto:brent@stitcher.io).
+If you have any thoughts on this specifically, feel free to [send me an email](mailto:brent@stitcher.io).

 ### Exceptions

 Lastly I should mention domain-specific exceptions.
-They provide way more feedback about what exactly went wrong, something that's very beneficial when debugging large applications.
+They provide detailed feedback about what exactly went wrong, something that's very beneficial when testing and debugging large applications.

 Don't underestimate the value of proper exceptions and exception messages.
 It's best to spend some time on providing valuable feedback when something goes wrong, your future self will be thankful.

-Technically there's little to tell about making exceptions, I do suppose you're familiar with how to extend of implement existing throwables in ((PHP)), the hard part is making exceptions that are actually helpful to you during development and in production.
+Technically there's little to tell about making exceptions, I do assume that you're familiar with how to extend or implement existing throwables in ((PHP)); the hard part is making exceptions which are actually helpful to you during development and in production.
 This again depends on the project, just make sure you spend enough time on this topic when coding.

 ### Tests

+Finally we've come to one of the main benefits the domain code offers: since it's all very loosely coupled and doesn't depend on any application code, all elements of the domain are easy to test on their own, with isolated unit tests.

+When you're sure all of the business logic works correct, you only need a few integration tests to ensure their valid use in applications.

+In the end this means you're able to write more and better tests in a shorter amount of time, resulting in a more robust codebase that's less likely to break or have bugs.

 ## Entering the application layer